 - a nonresident alien individual;

 - a foreign corporation; or

 - an estate or trust that in either case is not subject to United States federal income tax on a net income basis on income or gain from a note.

-If you are a United States holder of notes described in this prospectus, this section does not apply to you.
+If you are a United States holder, this section does not apply to you.

 Payments of Interest